-Rie Palkovic
+Rie Palkovic 509.793.2276

 Email: art@bigbend.edu

+Associate in Arts and Science Transfer Option

 Art is a human expression.
 In the art department, the studio method of learning emphasizes the development of individual creativity and technical competence.
 The department's objective is the achievement of a sense of involvement, integrity, and creativity by the student.